jamzi/devhealth/content/blog/gamify-your-habits/index.md

 description: One experience point at a time.
 ---

-> Habits are routine behaviors done regularly.
-They are recurrent and often unconscious patterns of behavior and are acquired through frequent repetition.
-Many of these are unconscious as we don’t even realize we are doing them (MakeOrBreakHabits.com).
+> Habits are routine behaviours done on a regular basis.
+They are recurrent and often unconscious patterns of behaviour and are acquired through frequent repetition.
+Many of these are unconscious as we don’t even realise we are doing them (MakeOrBreakHabits.com).

 In a great book called [The Power of Habit](https://www.amazon.com/Power-Habit-What-Life-Business/dp/081298160X), Charles Duhigg tells us that about 45% of the decisions we made in our daily lives are habits.